 Location: G.R.: NR 908578 ///closer.swipes.unloads

 Anything else?
-Parking is just beyond the far end of the village and signposted; from here it's a 10-min walk along a track to the castle, with the chapel a little way beyond.
+Parking is just beyond the north / far end of Skipness village at G.R.: NR 904579 ///spoon.perky.diets.
+From here it's a 10-min walk east along a track to the castle, with the chapel a little way beyond.